RachelNapier/bootcamp-startup-landing-page/README.md

 to connect with people who all share a common interest of loving Final Fantasy.

-Clicking on the Register button will take you to seperate sigh-up Form.
+Clicking on the Register button will take you to seperate sign-up Form.

 Different background image at breakpoint.
 </pre-wrap>